 Ms. Frye has substantial experience in representing children by Court appointment in high conflict custody cases and has experienced the effect that such conflict has on the children.
-We are dedicated to minimizing the conflict between the parents and avoiding litigation if possible.
+We are dedicated to minimizing the conflict between the parents and avoiding litigation, if possible.
 However, we recognize that there are situations where the conduct of the other parent creates a risk for the children and in that particular situation, conflict may be unavoidable.
-Our firm will provide the necessary support, experience and knowledge to help our clients through their custody situation.
+Our firm will provide the necessary support, experience and, knowledge to help our clients through their custody situation.

 Ms. Frye has substantial experience in cases involving complex relocation issues and has been lead counsel on some of the prevailing cases in this area of litigation.
 Ms. Frye has represented the custodial parent and the non-custodial parent in relocation cases and has a vast amount of knowledge and experience in litigating these issues.
-Our firm works diligently with our clients to inform them of their options and to defend their parental rights in this regard.

 Relocation can be one of the most complex and difficult issues that arise in child custody cases.
-Relocation of the custodial parent has a direct impact on the children and both parents’ relationships with their children.
+Relocation of the custodial parent has a direct impact on the children and both parents’ relationships with the children.
 These types of situations can involve a formal custody evaluation by a mental health professional which can cause a lengthy and time-consuming process.
 Due to the complexity of relocation issues, it is imperative that a parent in a relocation situation seek the advice of an experienced attorney.

 In California, there are two types of spousal support: temporary and permanent.
-Temporary spousal support is largely determined by the incomes of the parties, while permanent spousal support is a subjective determination governed by the California Family Code.
+Temporary spousal support is largely determined by the incomes of the parties while permanent spousal support is a subjective determination governed by the California Family Code.

-It is our policy that both parents be employed at a level commensurate with their previous work experience and earning capacity.
 It is the policy of the state of California that parties’ make the appropriate effort to become self-supporting within a reasonable period of time.

 However, we do recognize that there are factors that affect the employability of a spouse (physical/health factors, care of minor children, etc.) and we will work with our clients to assess their particular situation.

-Determining the appropriate amount of temporary and/or permanent spousal support may require the assistance of a forensic Certified Public Accountant or other resources that we will make available to our clients if necessary.
+Determining the appropriate amount of temporary and/or permanent spousal support may require the assistance of a forensic Certified Public Accountant or other resources that we will make available to our clients, if necessary.